 About the daring adventure of exploring rain forest canopy with a novel flying device-the Jungle Airship.
 Airship engineer Dr. Graham Dorrington embarks on a trip to the giant Kaieteur ...
 See full summary »

-German-American Dieter Dengler discusses his service as an American naval pilot in the Vietnam War.
-Dengler also revisits the sites of his capture and eventual escape from the hands of the Vietcong, recreating many events for the camera.
+German-American Dieter Dengler discusses his service as a U.S. naval pilot in the Viet Nam War.
+Dengler also revisits the sites of his capture and eventual escape from the hands of the Viet Cong, recreating many events for the camera.

 2 of 7 people found this review helpful.

 Was this review helpful to you?

 | Report this